balancer/balancer-deployments/v3/tasks/20250815-v3-stable-pool-oracle/readme.md

-# 2025-08-15 - V3 Token Pair Registry
+# 2025-08-15 - V3 Stable Pool Oracle

 Contains `StableLPOracle` and its corresponding `StableLPOracleFactory`.
-These contracts provide a manipulation-resistant mechanism to compute the market price of LP tokens from weighted pools given market price feeds for each of the tokens registered in the pool
+These contracts provide a manipulation-resistant mechanism to compute the market price of LP tokens from stable pools given market price feeds for each of the tokens registered in the pool.

 ## Useful Files